kearry/myapp/DECISION-LOG.md

 3. **Audience Value**: Does this enhance the audience experience?
 4. **Market Positioning**: Does this differentiate from existing content?
 5. **Scalability**: Does this support future development and growth?
+6. **Industry Impact**: Does this contribute to advancement of creative methodologies?

 ## Next Major Decision Required
-**Episode 7-10 Ending Philosophy**: After Episodes 2-6 development, must choose which of the 5 philosophical endings to develop first for initial production.
+**Episode 7-10 Ending Philosophy Priority**: After Episodes 3-6 development using Character Simulation Technique, must choose which of the 5 philosophical endings to develop first for initial production.

 ---
-*Last Updated: 2025-06-07*
+*Last Updated: 2025-07-01*
-*Status: Character consistency established, Episodes 2-6 structure ready for development*
+*Status: Revolutionary Character Simulation Technique operational, ready for systematic Episodes 3-6 development*